mangalam-research/wed/doc/tech_notes.rst

 object with a single field named ``messages`` which is a list of messages.
 Each message has a ``type`` field which determines its meaning and what other fields may be present in the message.
-The possible messages types are:
+The possible message types are:

 * ``version_too_old_error`` indicates that the version of wed trying to access the server is too old.

 * ``save_transient_error`` indicates that the save operation cannot happen for some transient reason.
-The ``msg`` parameter on the message should give a user-understandable message indicating what the problem is, and to the extent possible, how to resolve it.
+The ``msg`` parameter on the message should give a user-friendly message indicating what the problem is and, to the extent possible, how to resolve it.

 * ``save_fatal_error`` indicates that the save operation failed fatally.
 This is used for cases where the user cannot reasonably do